hoko/hoko-docs/_posts/2015-04-03-ios-analytics.md

 categories: ios
 layout: documentation
 permalink: /:categories/:title
+description: How to send data from your app to the HOKO Dashboard
 ---

 To allow the creation of Smartlinks with associated user targets HOKO implements a simple form of **Analytics**.
 It only tracks **users**, their **devices**, **deep linking sessions** and associated **key events**.
 This also provides a better result analysis, with a breakdown of Smartlink user metrics.